sbsdev/dotify.formatter.impl/readme.md

 # dotify.formatter.impl #
 dotify.formatter.impl contains an implementation of the formatter interfaces of [dotify.api](https://github.com/brailleapps/dotify.api).

+Many of the OBFL tests are also used as OBFL examples.
+The examples can be useful to study when learning about OBFL or creating OBFL-files.
+The examples are published [here](https://brailleapps.github.io/dotify.formatter.impl/tests/org.daisy.dotify.formatter.test.resource-files.tests-overview.html).

 ## Techniques ##
 Java, StAX, OBFL, Java SPI, OSGi